COVID-19: Guidance and resources to manage work health and safety

 Maintaining a cleaning regime

-Employers should maintain a regular and appropriate cleaning and disinfection regime to minimise the risk of COVID-19 in the workplace.
-When and how often your workplace should be cleaned and disinfected will depend on the outcome of your risk assessment, including the likelihood of contaminated material being present.
+Employers can maintain a regular and appropriate cleaning and disinfection regime to minimise the risk of COVID-19 in the workplace.
+When and how often your workplace should be cleaned and disinfected can be informed by a risk assessment, including the likelihood of contaminated material being present.

-Hard surfaces, high touch surfaces, shared surfaces and equipment should be cleaned and disinfected regularly.
+It may be necessary for hard surfaces, high touch surfaces, shared surfaces and equipment to be cleaned and disinfected regularly.

-Organisations that do not have control over the ongoing cleaning regime of the workplace should consult and work closely with property managers or building landlords to ensure regular cleaning and disinfecting takes place.
+Organisations that do not have control over the ongoing cleaning regime of the workplace should consult and work closely with property managers or building landlords to ensure appropriate cleaning and disinfecting takes place.

-Employers should also provide workers with cleaning products including disposable wipes to regularly clean and disinfect workstations and equipment.
-Rubbish bins should also be provided to enable workers to dispose of the wipes and tissues in an appropriate manner.
+Employers can also provide workers with cleaning products including disposable wipes to regularly clean and disinfect workstations and equipment.
+Rubbish bins may need to be provided to enable workers to dispose of the wipes and tissues in an appropriate manner.

 Sharing equipment